 The following examples are meant to illustrate the types of situations in which the Health Department may use or disclose your Protected Health Information without your written authorization.

-a. during review of the performance or qualifications of health care professionals
+a. during review of the performance or qualifications of health-care professionals; and

-- We may use and disclose your Protected Health Information if we have tried to get your acknowledgment of our Notice of Privacy Practices but have been unable to do so due to communication barriers, and we have determined that you would be likely to agree to the privacy practices.
+We may use and disclose your Protected Health Information if we have tried to get your acknowledgement of our Notice of Privacy Practices but have been unable to do so due to communication barriers, and we have determined that you would be likely to agree to the privacy practices.

 Use and Disclosure Requirements

-Sometimes, the Health Department is required by law to disclose your Protected Health Information.
-They are:
+Sometimes, the Health Department is required by law to disclose your Protected Health Information:

 - to a public health authority that is authorized by law to collect and receive your Protected Health Information to prevent or control disease, injury, or disability;

-- to report child abuse or neglect and other abuse, including elder abuse or domestic violence, to appropriate agencies;
+- to appropriate agencies to report child abuse or neglect and other abuse, including elder abuse or domestic violence;

 - to a person who may have been exposed to a communicable disease or is at risk of contracting or spreading a disease or condition, if the Health Department is authorized by law to notify such person;